siqiang-ng/tp/docs/UserGuide.md

 Examples:
 * `tag add t/CS2103T` creates a tag named CS2103T without assigning to any contact

+### View members of a tag: `tag view`

+Show all members of a tag.

+Format: `tag view INDEX`

+* Show all members of the tag with index `INDEX` in the tag list.

+Example:
+* `tag view 3` shows all members of the tag with index 3 in the tag list.

 ### Saving the data

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.